dywa-varaprasad/how-to-contribute-to-open-source/README.md

 - [Google Summer of Code](https://summerofcode.withgoogle.com/) - An annually run paid program by Google focused on bringing more student developers into open-source software development.
 - [Girlscript Summer of Code](https://gssoc.girlscript.tech/) - A three-month-long Open-Source Program conducted every summer by the Girlscript Foundation.
 With constant efforts, participants contribute to numerous projects under the extreme guidance of skilled mentors over these months.
 With such exposure, students begin to contribute to real-world projects from the comfort of their homes.
 - [Hacktoberfest](https://hacktoberfest.digitalocean.com)
 - [Hyperledger Mentorship Program](https://wiki.hyperledger.org/display/INTERN) - If you’re into the blockchain, this is for you.
 You can contribute to Hyperledger.
-This mentorship program allows you to get practical exposure to Hyperledger open source development.You will be allotted mentors who are quite active in the Hyperledger developers community.
+This mentorship program allows you to get practical exposure to Hyperledger Open-Source development.
+You will be allotted mentors who are quite active in the Hyperledger developers community.
 - [LF Networking Mentorship](https://wiki.lfnetworking.org/display/LN/LFN+Mentorship+Program)
 - [Microsoft Reinforcement Learning](https://www.microsoft.com/en-us/research/academic-program/rl-open-source-fest/)
 - [Major League Hacking (MLH) Fellowship](https://fellowship.mlh.io/) - A remote internship alternative for aspiring technologists where they build, or contribute to open-source projects.
 - [Open Summer of Code](https://osoc.be/students)
-- [Open Mainframe](https://www.openmainframeproject.org/all-projects/mentorship-program) - Open Mainframe Project also has its own open-source program and the mentees will be able to expand their knowledge on the mainframe technology
+- [Open Mainframe](https://www.openmainframeproject.org/all-projects/mentorship-program) - Open Mainframe Project also has its own open-source program and the mentees will be able to expand their knowledge of the mainframe technology
 - [Outreachy](https://www.outreachy.org)
 - [Processing Foundation Internship](https://processingfoundation.org/fellowships/)
-- [Rails Girls Summer of Code](https://railsgirlssummerofcode.org/) - A global fellowship program for women and non-binary coders where they work on existing open-source projects and expand their skillset.
+- [Rails Girls Summer of Code](https://railsgirlssummerofcode.org/) - A global fellowship program for women and non-binary coders where they work on existing open-source projects and expand their skill set.
 - [Redox OS Summer of Code](https://www.redox-os.org/rsoc/) - The Redox OS Summer of Code is the primary use of donations to the Redox OS project.
 Students are selected who have already demonstrated a desire and ability to contribute to Redox OS
-- [Social Summer of Code](https://ssoc.devfolio.co/) - Social foundation offers this two-month long summer program for students to learn about the open-source culture and get involved in the community.
+- [Social Summer of Code](https://ssoc.devfolio.co/) - Social Foundation offers this two-month-long summer program for students to learn about the open-source culture and get involved in the community.
 Participants contribute to real-life projects under the guidance of experienced mentors.
 - [Season of KDE](https://season.kde.org/) - The Season of KDE, hosted by the KDE community, is an outreach program for all individuals across the world.
 KDE is an international free software community that develops free and open-source software and you can contribute to KDE through the Season of KDE program

 ## License